Linear fissure, young age, unusual vent structures, and proximity to a large city

 Blocks of grooved lava denoting the former interior of lava tubes at the southern tip of Mesa Prieta, the southern tip of the Albuquerque volcanic field.
 Photo L. Crumpler.

-View directed northward along the 10 km-lpng fissure line of the Albuquerque volcanoes.
-JA volcanoi is the closest volcano.
-Note the small digitate lva flows radiating from the volcano.
+View directed northward along the 10 km-long fissure line of the Albuquerque Volcanoes.
+JA volcano is the closest volcano.
+Note the small digitate lava flows radiating from the volcano.
+Photo L. Crumpler

 The Albuquerque Volcanoes are as young as 140,000 years.
 This is very young by the standards of geologic time.
 Volcanoes younger than 200,000 years in the Southwest are all very well preserved and look much like they did immediately after they erupted.